Adelaide railway station: Renewal

 The track layout in the station yard was modified and resignalled in 1987/88, and operation of points and signals transferred to a new control centre overlooking the railcar depot and station.
-This resignalling resulted in closure of the two signal cabins that controlled movements in the station area – Adelaide Station Cabin (near Morphett Street bridge) and Wye Cabin, at the divergence of the South and Port/North lines.
-Adelaide Station Cabin was demolished, but the Wye Cabin building is heritage-listed and still stands, although derelict.
+This resignalling resulted in closure of the two signal cabins that controlled movements in the station area; Adelaide Station Cabin (near Morphett Street bridge) was demolished, but the heritage-listed Wye Cabin today sits derelict at the divergence of the South and Port/North lines.

 Adelaide's main railcar depot was located just outside the station at North Terrace.
 In 2008 it was announced that the depot would be moved to a new site at Dry Creek, freeing up the Adelaide site for the new Royal Adelaide Hospital.
 The Dry Creek depot opened in February 2011, and the City depot closed soon after.
 In January 2013, the station closed for a month-long shutdown in connection with the rail electrification of the Seaford railway line.
 A set of escalators was recently added to the southern entrance of the railway station and the adjoining staircase was refurbished, enabling the station to handle larger numbers of people.
+The train control centre was relocated to Dry Creek in 2018, from its former location adjacent to the old railcar depot.

-On 28 February 2020, Renewal SA announced a revitalisation programme of the station building, projected to take about three years to complete.
-A new entrance at the northern end would be created, featuring vaulted ceilings, and a public artwork by installation artist James Geurts.
-In addition to enhancing the architectural features of the building, and upgrading the North Terrace frontage, an expansion of food and retail tenancies, along with cultural experiences, would create a hub for people to meet and spend time there, changing the social atmosphere.
+On 28 February 2020, Renewal SA announced a revitalisation programme of the station building.
+In conjunction with the new northern entrance, the architectural features of the building would be restored and enhanced, the North Terrace frontage upgraded, and new food and retail tenancies added.
+Between August 2023 and January 2024, the pedestrian airbridge running over the concourse — constructed in the 1980s to provide a valet service between Adelaide Casino and the InterContinental, and obsolete since 2021 — was removed.